 - 28. The Paris Agreement noted the importance of ensuring the integrity of all ecosystems.
 Indigenous peoples and local communities are recognized for their stewardship of and living in harmony with nature.34 At the same time, indigenous peoples and local communities face many barriers and challenges to engage in the climate policymaking process. - 29.
 Some of these challenges faced by representatives of indigenous peoples include a lack of accessible information related to the process of developing climate policies and actions; a lack of opportunity for participation; limited or lack of internet connectivity which is increasingly important as people work remotely in the context of COVID-19 pandemic; and limited or a lack of access to UNFCCC meetings. - 30.
 In addition, climate change impacts on ecosystems and their services significantly challenge indigenous cultural integrity and ways of life that depend on their lands, territories, and resources.
 This has negative implications for indigenous knowledge systems that are intricately tied to the environment.
 35 - 31.
 Language barriers impose another formidable challenge to meaningfully engaging indigenous peoples and local communities in the international and national climate policymaking processes.
 The knowledge of indigenous peoples is encoded in and transmitted through diverse oral traditions and languages. - 32.
+Policymaking approaches often fail to incorporate values related to nature, society, and future generations, including indigenous values, while narrowly focusing on economic and technical priorities.36 - 33.
 There is a need to cultivate complementarity and co-production between different knowledge systems.
 Indigenous knowledge systems cannot be removed from the environment in which they are cultivated, including the social, governance, spiritual, and legal environment.
-These systems are often embedded within indigenous languages, ceremonies, and cultural practices.36 Climate policies and actions need to be based on and guided by the ethical and equitable engagement of diverse knowledge systems.
+These systems are often